The busiest of Iowa's seven Amana Colonies is both a living historic monument and a shopping destination.

 At the Amana Furniture Shop, crowds of people were studying beautiful cherry armoires, walnut end tables, oak bed frames.

-"Each craftsman works by himself on a project; it's not a production line," said Betty, who also wears an Amana Society name tag.
+"Each craftsman works by himself on a project; it's not a production line," said Betty, who wore an Amana Society name tag.
 "And all our woods are solid; so many places take mixed woods and stain them to look solid."

 The workshop is behind big gallery windows in the back, past the grandfather clocks in what once was the Amana Calico Works.